Hearts and Unicorns: Critical reception

 Jason Crock of Pitchfork awarded the album a 6.8 out of 10 rating, noting: "All these silly song titles and nearly frightening studio patter scratch the surface of something, the way the snippets on a record like Surfer Rosa add another layer of inscrutability, but monochromatic guitars overwhelm the album and mute the few moments of quirk."

 The Independent's Luiza Sauman awarded the album four out of five stars, describing it as a "heavenly, potty-mouthed mixture of My Bloody Valentine, Nirvana, and The Breeders... some songs you can give or take, but their promise always shines through."
 Sinéad Gleeson of The Irish Times also awarded the album four out of five stars, comparing it favorably to the work of Throwing Muses, My Bloody Valentine, and Mazzy Star, noting that the songs "view the rubbish heap of modern life through a distorted, shoegazing lens.
 Hardy sings, chain-smokes, plays guitar and bass, and writes the cruel, damaged-goods lyrics."
 A review published in The Daily Telegraph likened the album to the works of PJ Harvey, adding: "Giant Drag, shockingly but mainly pleasingly, are not just another pair of too-cool-for-school LA rock kids.
 Nor are they vacuous provocateurs.
 They're imaginative and playful."

+Hot Press's Ed Power praised the album, commenting that it opened with a "dreamy blast of feedback and blizzard drifts of melody."
+Power described the album to be "As sweet as honey, as caustic as rattlesnake venom."

 David Smyth of the Evening Standard gave the album a middling review, awarding it three out of five stars, noting that "Hardy has a way with an effects pedal and a wicked tongue... tracks such as "My Dick Sux" continue to give a false impression of the beauty within, although the exquisite "This Isn't It" suggests that when Hardy grows up she might write something really special."

 Alternative radio station 97X ranked the album at number 48 in a list of the 97 best albums of 2005.
 Dispatch-Argus journalist Sean Leary also included the album in his list of the best albums of the year.